June 3, 2019

 Why does employee engagement matter?

 Employees who are engaged are much more likely to go “above and beyond” in their work every day.
 They are less likely to leave for another job.
 And they are more productive.
-According to this meta-analysis of employee engagement, companies with high workforce engagement perform better than companies with low workforce engagement including:
+According to a meta-analysis of employee engagement, companies with high workforce engagement perform better than companies with low workforce engagement including:

 - 37% lower absenteeism